lxa520/GD-77/GD-77_new_firmware/readme.txt

 The new firmware is based on the KSDK 2.5.0 FreeRTOS HID mouse device example and got patched in a way to resemble the way the original GD-77 firmware was created from the KSDK 1.X MQX HID mouse device example as much as possible.

-Currently it starts up the FreeRTOS context and acts as a USB HID device listening for some communication to directly sent back.
-It sticks to the same communication design that the original GD-77 firmware is using.
-The updated flashmanager is able to communicate with the firmware (loop of [send, receive, check] when "Read" is used with "Test USB" checked) as a test client.